srikemburu/eStore/README.md

 4. Show Page for Individual Products
 5. Show Page has a Buy button which will reduce the number of items in stock by 1 each time it's pressed.

-**The User Stories**
+### The User Stories
 ***

 1. When a user goes to the **/products** route they will see an index of product.The product info of each product rendered to the page.
 The index page has a **Create button** to create new products.

 2. When a user clicks on the image of a product, they will be taken to that product's show page, and will display the product's name and image.
 This show page has an **Edit button** to make updates to the product, a **Delete Button** to delete a product.
 It also has a **Back to Index** button to go back to the index page.
+The **Buy** button will reduce the number of items in stock by 1 each time it's pressed until quantity gets to zero at which point it will display **Out of Stock** message and unrender the Buy button.

-**Seed Data**
+### Seed Data
 ***

 I have put the seed data in a file called seed.js.
 By running **Node seed.js** in the terminal, the seed data gets loaded into the database.

 ### Technologies Used
 ***